Leveling up Web Performance with HTTP/3

 And Go also provides an option to configure this Keylog file within an application.

-But still, you can attach a debug or something to get this data from memory because the code that exists like Robin said.
+But if you say using Docker or Kubernetes, which are built using Go, they don't expose this option, but still you can attach a debug or something to get this data from memory because the code that exists like Robin said.

 Very, very interesting.
 Lead hacker stuff.

 That's true.
-I've always been fascinated by how things like the resumption key secret rotation works.
+That's like, I've always been fascinated by how the whole, things like the resumption key secret rotation works.

 And the idea that if you do connection resumption, the way I understand it, there is a single key to encrypt the resumption secrets.

-The shared across the entire CDN or the entire backend system, and they have to rotate that like once a day, at least, to make sure that that don't get leaked.
+And they have to rotate that like once a day at least to make sure that that don't get leaked.

 At Cloudflare, the keys are rotated much more frequently, like every hour or so.

-I think it's worth a blog post somewhere on how we do a key rotation.
+I think it's written in a blog post somewhere how we do a key rotation.

 Yeah, exactly.
-So, um, I, I might want to get back to, because I don't want this to be to seem like you know I think is much better than the wire shark and all those things.
+So, I might want to get back to, because I don't want this to seem like, you know, I think Kulog is much better than Wireshark and all those things.

-You know, like Peter has also said, and he highlighted in his last talk as well there's there's certain trade offs to be made between two and one, one will be better at some point or another.
+You know, like Peter has also said, and he highlighted in his last talk as well, there's certain trade-offs to be made between two and one will look better at some point than another.

-Right on on asking quick implementers which tools that they use, and most use wire shark still as their main debugging tool right.
+And we actually did a survey, right, on asking quick implementers which tools do they use, and most use Wireshark still as their main debugging tool, right?

-There are not that many that really use our cubist stuff very in depth, or at least not the more complex tools, but they all use wire shark.
+There are not that many that really use Arcubis stuff very in depth, or at least not the more complex tools, but they all use Wireshark.

-It's very useful.
-And then one of the, one of the things we've also done is, is you can upload P caps, so wire shark capture files, and then the call the secrets file to cubist and internally it will automatically transform that into a killer file.
+And then one of the things we've also done is you can upload PCAPs, so Wireshark capture files, and then the secrets file to QViz.

-But all the rest of the packet contents and what they do are in there.
+But all the rest, all the packet contents and what they do are in there.

 This JSON file is absolutely massive.